-- Prospective Contractor submits an OSH Management Plan that reflects the scope of Works. - Prospective contractor submits a completed risk assessment (E.g. SWMS/ JSA) that identifies the potential hazards and risk control measures for doing the work safely - Prospective contractor to provide insurances, license/s and qualifications that are required to perform the work - All documents provided by the contractor must be verified to ensure they are correct and appropriate for the contracted works
+- Prospective contractor submits a completed risk assessment (E.g. SWMS/JSA) that identifies the potential hazards and risk control measures for doing the work safely - Prospective contractor to provide insurances, license/s and qualifications that are required to perform the work - All documents provided by the contractor must be verified to ensure they are correct and appropriate for the contracted works.